NovaVoidHowl/resonite-headless-manager-podman/API.md

 ### 3. Container Logs

 The logs endpoint automatically streams log updates in real-time.
-Upon connection, it sends the last 20 log lines
-and then streams new logs as they occur.
+Upon connection, it sends recent logs and then streams new logs as they occur.

 ## Response Formats